oscardoudou/quick-paste/README.md

 - [ ] resized icon should fit retina display
 - [x] avoid save most recent copied since last close, which end up duplicate search history. (use property firstTime check)
 - [x] copy it should not add new record, avoid this type of changeCount being trigger (set lastChangeCount same to changeCount)
-- [x] how retrieve object based on tableview.index, especially when after apply search(filtered history row index has nothing to do with id, temp copied array)